How to Properly Structure a Press Release for Reputation Management

 Include multimedia

 Incorporate visuals like photos and videos to support your story.
-An interesting photo or video can cause someone to spend more time on your press release and can lead to further research on your brand.
+An interesting photo or video can cause someone to spend more time on your press release, leading to further research on your brand.
 There is also a high possibility that a journalist will plug your visual into their article, further increasing your exposure.

 Hyperlink to your pages